satpalsr/sdk/docs/server.md

 </td><td>

 A callback function called when the entity associated with the SimpleCharacterController reaches the target coordinate.
+An entity must reach the x,y,z coordinate for the callback to be called.

 </td></tr>